-11.1That McGill University has historically failed to recognize and address its role in colonialism and the ongoing oppression of Indigenous peoples.

-- 11.2.
-In the importance of developing relationships with McGill-based and local Indigenous groups that are grounded in open communication and respect. - 11.3.
-That meaningful advocacy and decision-making can only occur in dialogue and ongoing engagement with Indigenous communities. - 11.4.
-That all consultation efforts should take into account the diversity of Indigenous peoples and perspectives as well as the awareness that some perspectives may at times be harmful to Indigenous students and community members. - 11.5.
+- 12.1.
+That McGill University has historically failed to recognize and address its role in colonialism and the ongoing oppression of Indigenous peoples. - 12.2.
+In the importance of developing relationships with McGill-based and local Indigenous groups that are grounded in open communication and respect. - 12.3.
+That meaningful advocacy and decision-making can only occur in dialogue and ongoing engagement with Indigenous communities. - 12.4.
+That all consultation efforts should take into account the diversity of Indigenous peoples and perspectives as well as the awareness that some perspectives may at times be harmful to Indigenous students and community members. - 12.5.
 In University-run services that provide adequate support for Indigenous students, accounting for their unique perspectives and needs.
-This includes, but is not limited to, targeted support for financial aid, housing, academic advising, peer mentorship, mental health support, and career services. - 11.6.
-That the University should actively respect, consult with, and take direction from Indigenous Stakeholders and to increase Indigenous presence on the University campus as a whole. - 11.7.
-That the University must better recruit, retain, and support Indigenous students, including by ensuring that pertinent data regarding current and incoming Indigenous students is collected, maintained, and assessed on a regular basis in order to determine where additional supports are needed, and by streamlining the admissions process among various faculties. - 11.8.
-In increasing the number of Indigenous faculty and support staff members at the University though equitable and cluster hiring and the development of a full Indigenous Studies department. - 11.9.
-That Indigenous peoples should have a formal role in the decision-making processes of the University, such as representation of the Board of Governors and in senior administrative positions. - 11.10.
-In the development of physical and symbolic representations on campus that reflect Indigenous history and continued presence on the land, specifically that of the Haudenosaunee and Anishinaabe peoples, with the goal of education the community-at-large as well as developing spaces that facilitate the comfort, well-being, and cultural activities of Indigenous students, and accounting for diversity in artistic and cultural representation, the societal prevalence of pan-Indigenous stereotypes, and the role of self-identification in Indigeneity and cultural expression. - 11.11.
-In visible Indigenous representation in the campus environment of the University including, but not limited to, art displays produced by Indigenous artists; room and building naming, and creating or modifying spaces to accommodate cultural activities, such as smudging. - 11.12.
-That the Truth and Reconciliation Commission (TRC) framework is not universally accepted and does not meet the needs of all Indigenous peoples.
-However, the SSMU believes in the implementation and maintenance of these Calls to Action based on community consultation and direction, taking into account other local resurgence, nationhood, self-determination, and self-governance frameworks, with a particular focus on Calls to Action 6-17, 62-66, and 87-92, which focus on issues within the scope of a university institution including Education, Language and Culture, Education for Reconciliation, Sports and Reconciliation, and Business and Reconciliation.
+This includes, but is not limited to, targeted support for financial aid, housing, academic advising, peer mentorship, mental health support, and career services. - 12.6.
+That the University should actively respect, consult with, and take direction from Indigenous Stakeholders and to increase Indigenous presence on the University campus as a whole. - 12.7.
+That the University must better recruit, retain, and support Indigenous students, including by ensuring that pertinent data regarding current and incoming Indigenous students is collected, maintained, and assessed on a regular basis in order to determine where additional supports are needed, and by streamlining the admissions process among various faculties. - 12.8.
+In increasing the number of Indigenous faculty and support staff members at the University though equitable and cluster hiring and the development of a full Indigenous Studies department. - 12.9.
+That Indigenous peoples should have a formal role in the decision-making processes of the University, such as representation of the Board of Governors and in senior administrative positions.